|

 1: S

-2: N The square letters were mostly used on harder surfaces, for example, stone, metal, wood.
+2: N The square letters were mostly used on harder surfaces, for example,

 3: O-N runic grouping (ligature)